hotschedules/slate/source/includes/bodhiagent/create-agent/agent-configure.md

 ###Init

-Init is a function that is given a callback as its only argument This callback must be invoked in order to intialize the application.
+Init is a function that is given a callback as its only argument.
+This callback must be invoked in order to intialize the application.
 The keyword "this" refers to the application's reactive context